Thursday, 10 September 2015

 Between these two behemoths, you'll find there's no shortage of reading material.

 It's also worth noting that Sony hasn't included an IR blaster on the Xperia Z Ultra.
-We were genuinely disappointed by this as we experienced one on the
+We were genuinely disappointed by this as we experienced one on the Xperia Tablet Z and it was a beauty.

 The Ultra Z is the perfect size and form and it feels like Sony has missed a trick here.
 Especially when it appears the Japanese model does have one.
 What gives?